Topological Signals of Singularities in Ricci Flow: Methodology

 which can be expressed in terms of $ x $ since $ (\partial x/\partial s)|_{t=0} = 1/\varphi(x,0) $.
 The boundary conditions at the poles are necessary such that the metric on the dumbbell extends smoothly to a metric on $ S^{3} $.

 The dumbbells, under RF, will manifest neckpinch singularities.
-These come in two types: \emph{nondegenerate} and \emph{degenerate}.
+These come in two types: {nondegenerate} and {degenerate}.

-\begin{defn} A neckpinch singularity is {\bf nondegenerate} if every pointed singularity model of any blow--up sequence corresponding to $ T $ is a cylindrical solution.
-The following are basic assumptions in \cite{AIK} for such singularity formation in $ SO(n+1) $--invariant solutions of RF with an initial set of data of the form (\ref{eq:normalizedmetric}): \\
+\begin{defn} A neckpinch singularity is {{nondegenerate}} if every pointed singularity model of any blow-up sequence corresponding to $ T $ is a cylindrical solution.
+The following are basic assumptions in \cite{AIK:2011,AIK:2015} for such singularity formation in $ SO(n+1) $-invariant solutions of RF with an initial set of data of the form (\ref{eq:normalizedmetric}):

-\begin{enumerate} \item The sectional curvature $ L $ of planes tangent to each sphere $ \{s\} \times S^{n} $ is positive.\\ \item The Ricci curvature $ \mathbf{Rc} = nK ds^{2} + [K + (n-1)L]\psi^{2}\mathbf{g}_{can} $ (where $ K $ is the sectional curvature of a plane orthogonal to $ \{s\} \times S^{n} $) is positive on each polar cap.\\ \item The scalar curvature $ R = 2nK + n(n-1)L $ is positive everywhere.\\ \item The metric has at least one neck and is ``sufficiently pinched'' in the sense that the value of the radial function $ \psi $ at the smallest neck is sufficiently small relative to its value at either adjacent bump. \\ \item The metric is reflection symmetric, and the smallest neck is at $ x = 0 $. \\ \end{enumerate} \end{defn}
+\begin{enumerate} \item The sectional curvature $ L $ of planes tangent to each sphere $ \{s\} \times S^{n} $ is positive. \item The Ricci curvature $ \mathbf{Rc} = nK ds^{2} + [K + (n-1)L]\psi^{2}\mathbf{g}_{can} $ (where $ K $ is the sectional curvature of a plane orthogonal to $ \{s\} \times S^{n} $) is positive on each polar cap. \item The scalar curvature $ R = 2nK + n(n-1)L $ is positive everywhere. \item The metric has at least one neck and is ``sufficiently pinched'' in the sense that the value of the radial function $ \psi $ at the smallest neck is sufficiently small relative to its value at either adjacent bump. \item The metric is reflection symmetric, and the smallest neck is at $ x = 0 $. \end{enumerate} \end{defn}

 Here,